oscarvargash/CFP_Mapping/README.md

                                         outliers_td = 60,
                                         outliers_size = 100)
 ```
+##Removing flagged occurence
-#Isolate the flagged obs. (need to figure what these lines do, lines in skelton key)
+Isolate the flagged obs. (need to figure what these lines do, lines in skelton key)
 ```
 eample_dat_fl <- example[!flags_example$.summary,]
 ```